 We looked at 48 colleges and universities listed by the National Center for Educational Statistics (NCES) College Navigator.
 We reviewed schools with one PhD in sports management or closely related program that was available as a hybrid, partially online, or fully online degree.
 We narrowed our original pool of schools by applying certain criteria, such as accreditation and school or program rankings with a major publication like U.S. News and World Report.
 Not all programs received a ranking, though were included in our list.
 We then ranked the programs according to raw affordability.

-Below is our list of the top 20 online PhD in sports management programs of 2019.
+Below is our list of the top 20 online PhD in sports management programs.

 #20 – University of Medical Sciences Arizona